 - 1. Verify that the external power source is a 3 wire grounded system with amperage and voltage ratings compatible with the boat's AC system ratings. - 2.
 Be sure there is sufficient cable length to allow for normal movement between the boat and the dock. - 3.
 Turn all AC panel switches (including the shore) to the "off" position.
-Turn the circuit breaker under the starboard gunwale to off.
-Turn the circuit breaker at the dock outlet to off. - 4.
+Turn the circuit breaker under the starboard gunwale to "off".
+Turn the circuit breaker at the dock outlet to "off". - 4.
 Connect the dockside power cable at the boat inlet first. - 5.
-Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to on. - 6.
-Turn the circuit breaker under the starboard gunwale to the "on" position. - 7.
-Turn the shore circuit breaker to the "on" position.
+Connect the dockside power cable at the dock outlet and turn the dock outlet circuit breaker to "on". - 6.
+Turn the circuit breaker under the starboard gunwale to the "on" position.
+Note: Test circuit breaker monthly by pressing the test button and then resetting. - 7.
+Turn the shore circuit breaker on the AC panel to the "on" position.